 Innovation is a driving force for any successful company.
 Providing an environment that encourages continuous learning and professional development not only helps employees feel like they’re growing, but it is also a way for companies to develop new ideas and processes that enable them to get to the next level.

-A company should make sure that there are available resources (WiFi access, software, training programs), establish learning objectives to guide employees and make sure all managers are trained appropriately to provide necessary guidance.
+A company should make sure that there are available resources (WiFi access, software, training programs) to guide employees and make sure all managers are trained appropriately to provide necessary guidance.

 Clear Vision & Values